An analytical optimization of plasma density profiles for downramp injection in laser wake-field acceleration: LWFA optimization procedure

 \subsection{Step 4: Choosing the \texorpdfstring{$\widetilde{n_0}$}{} up-ramp so as to prevent earlier WB}

-We pick one of the $\infty$-ly many \cite{FioDeAFedGueJov22,FioDeNAkhFedJov23} $\widetilde{n_0}(z)$ growing from 0 to $n_B$ in an (as short as possible) interval $0\!\le\!z\!\le\!z_B$ and preventing not only WBDLPI, but also WB for $\xi\!<\!\xi_{b}$; to that end a behaviour $\widetilde{n_0}(z)\simeq O(z^2)$ for small $z$ helps.
-In our model the specific choice does not affect the first WB at the downramp and associated WFA of the seelf-injected electrons.
+We pick one of the $\infty$-ly many \cite{FioDeAFedGueJov22,FioDeNAkhFedJov23} $\widetilde{n_0}(z)$ growing from 0 to $n_B$ in an (as short as possible) interval $0\!\le\!z\!\le\!z_B$ and preventing not only WBDLPI, but also WB for $\xi\!<\!\xi_{b}$; to that end a behaviour $\widetilde{n_0}(z)\simeq O(z^2)$ for small $z$ (which is compatible e.g. with the transverse density profile just outside the nozzle of a supersonic gas jet) helps.
+In our model the specific choice does not affect the first WB at the downramp and associated WFA of the self-injected electrons.